By Tariq Ramadan

 To be continued…

-The article is an excerpt from the author’s book In the Footsteps of the Prophet: Lessons from the Life of Muhammad, Oxford University Press (2007).Soucre Link
+The article is an excerpt from the author’s “Western Muslims and the Future of Islam” Oxford University Press (2004).Soucre Link